ashur-k/CROWN-CLOTHING-REACT-CONTEXT-API/README.md

 # My Experience and what I learn:
-In this lesson setting up react context-API and how to implement them.
+In this lesson I learn setting up react context-API and how to implement them.
+I first have fork and clone starting part of lesson (provided by Udemy).
+And then wrote context codes while following along the video.
+Cloning and installing repo was challenge, there were issues with node-sass and react-scripts, react versions.
+Solving those issues was challenging but helped me to know more about node version manager, package.json file, differences between dependencies and dev dependencies.
+Also I find out some differences between time npm.
+Overall once all these problems were solve I really enjoyed writing context-codes and had learn a great deal.

 Replacing local state management from redux to the new context API.
 This repository is our application before we introduced sagas to handle our asynchronous code, which is a good starting point to make the appropriate changes!